TKomericki/Rhetos-wiki/Low-level-object-model-concepts.md

 but not at the end of the web request (i.e. database transaction), and it is still possible that the current operation will be canceled and transaction rolled back.

-* For example, is multiple entity types are modified in a same web request, error in saving a second entity will also undo all changes on the first one.
+* For example, if multiple entity types are modified in a same web request, error in saving a second entity will also undo all changes on the first one.

 For the reasons described above, AfterSave should not be used to **directly send confirmation emails,